-When the pit limiter is active a large green box that includes the current road speed will display across the top of the dashboard while the left and right indicator lights will also illuminate.
+When the pit limiter is active (and you are under the pit speed limit) a large green box that includes the current road speed will display across the top of the dashboard while the left and right lockup light clusters will also illuminate completely in green.
+Should you be above the pit speed limit the green box will switch to orange.